vkriklivenko6413/merge-ats-php/docs/Api/JobsApi.md

 $created_after = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects created after this datetime.
 $created_before = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects created before this datetime.
 $cursor = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw; // string | The pagination cursor value.
-$expand = departments,offices,hiring_managers; // string | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces.
 $include_remote_data = True; // bool | Whether to include the original data Merge fetched from the third-party to produce these models.
 $modified_after = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects modified after this datetime.
 $modified_before = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects modified before this datetime.